Hollywood Stars: Hollywood Stars (1938–1957)

 Nicknamed the Twinks by the press, the new Hollywood Stars caught on and became a very popular team, winning three pennants before 1958.
 They had successful affiliations with the Brooklyn Dodgers and Pittsburgh Pirates of Major League Baseball.
 In 1955, actress Jayne Mansfield was named Miss Hollywood Star.
 The Stars became genuine rivals of the Angels, and it was not uncommon for fights between the teams to break out during Angels-Stars games.
 In fact, on August 2, 1953, a brawl between the two teams lasted 30 minutes, broken up only when 50 riot police were sent to Gilmore Field by Chief of Police William Parker, who was at home watching the game on television when the fight started.

 The Columbia Broadcasting System, owner of Gilmore Field, announced plans to raze the facility to build out what would become its new West Coast nucleus of CBS Television City in 1952.
 In October 1957, the Brooklyn Dodgers confirmed their long-rumored move to Los Angeles for the 1958 season, which forced the Stars and the Angels to relocate.
 The Angels, who had been purchased by Dodgers owner Walter O'Malley prior to the 1957 season, became the Spokane Indians in 1958.

 Having no interest in operating the Twinks anywhere but in Los Angeles, the ownership group led by Frank J. Kanne, Jr., was compelled to sell the team, which it did, to a group based in Salt Lake City.
-The Stars, in a sense, "returned" to Salt Lake City (to which the original Stars had moved in 1926) in 1958, becoming the Salt Lake City Bees once more.
+The Stars, in a sense, "returned" to Salt Lake City (from which the original Stars had moved in 1926) in 1958, becoming the Salt Lake City Bees once more.